cryptix/GopherAngularTutorial/README.md

 Run `go run server.go` and open [localhost:3000](http://localhost:3000) with your browser to get started.

-It is a minimal http server that hosts the `public` directory using [negroni](https://github.com/codegangsta/negroni) (you might need to `go get` that, too).
-The [pure stdlib](http://golang.org/pkg/net/http/#example_FileServer) `http.FileServer` would work, too but you don't get request logging which is kind of nice to have.
+It is a minimal http server that hosts the `public` directory, much like the example in the [stdlib](http://golang.org/pkg/net/http/#example_FileServer) `http.FileServer`.

 ## Step 1 - [Static Template](https://docs.angularjs.org/tutorial/step_01)